westphae/stratux/content/collaboration/index.md

 ## Acknowledgments

-I would like to thank Steve Sokol of http://openflightsolutions.com for his input, motivation through his AHRS Challenge, and for providing a prototype AHRS board for testing.
+I would like to thank Steve Sokol of http://openflightsolutions.com for his input, feedback, motivation through his AHRS Challenge, and for providing a prototype AHRS board for testing.
 His products are also top notch--highly recommended!